techacharya/Cources/linux/theory/core-concept/fhs.md

 ### /var
 The **` /var `** contains variable data files.
 This includes spool directories and files, administrative and logging data, and transient and temporary files.

+### /home
+Contains users account's home directories and user specific configuration files for applications are stored in the user’s home directory in a file that starts with the **` . `** character.

+### /root
+The super user **` root `** i.e. system administrator account’s home directory may be determined by developer or local preference, but this is the recommended default location.

+### /proc
+It is a virtual file-system and contains the **` kernel `** and **` process `** information.
+Generally, automatically generated and populated by the system, on the fly.